edelveart/edelveart.github.io/src/content/blog/post1.md

 ## Implementation in Ruby and Sonic Pi

 Inspired by Ziffers, an algorithmic composition and code improvisation system by Miika Alonen, I integrated figurate numbers into Sonic Pi to generate sonic representations of these sequences.
 I sent him a couple of pull requests with some sequences, like the dodecahedral numbers, which he later merged into Ziffers.
-In that enthusiasm, I decided to create **figurate_numbers**, a complete version of the book in Ruby, which currently has over 4,200 downloads.
+In that enthusiasm, I decided to create <a href="https://github.com/edelveart/figurate_numbers" target="_blank" rel="noopener noreferrer">**figurate_numbers**</a>, a complete version of the book in Ruby, which currently has over 4,200 downloads.
 With it, you can experiment with the sonification of the sequences using different musical algorithms and parameters.

 ```rb
 # Sonic Pi